Correlation does not imply causation: B causes A (reverse causation or reverse causality)

 A historical example of this is that Europeans in the Middle Ages believed that lice were beneficial to health since there would rarely be any lice on sick people.
 The reasoning was that the people got sick because the lice left.
 The real reason however is that lice are extremely sensitive to body temperature.
 A small increase of body temperature, such as in a fever, makes the lice look for another host.
 The medical thermometer had not yet been invented and so that increase in temperature was rarely noticed.
 Noticeable symptoms came later, which gave the impression that the lice had left before the person became sick.

 In other cases, two phenomena can each be a partial cause of the other; consider poverty and lack of education, or procrastination and poor self-esteem.
 One making an argument based on these two phenomena must however be careful to avoid the fallacy of circular cause and consequence.
 Poverty is a cause of lack of education, but it is not the sole cause, and vice versa.

 Third factor C (the common-causal variable) causes both A and B

 The third-cause fallacy (also known as ignoring a common cause or questionable cause) is a logical fallacy in which a spurious relationship is confused for causation.
 It asserts that X causes Y when in reality, both X and Y are caused by Z. It is a variation on the post hoc ergo propter hoc fallacy and a member of the questionable cause group of fallacies.

-All of those examples deal with a lurking variable, which is simply a hidden third variable that affects both causes of the correlation.
+All of those examples deal with a lurking variable, which is simply a hidden third variable that affects both of the variables observed to be correlated.
+That third variable is also known as a confounding variable, with the slight difference that confounding variables need not be hidden and may thus be corrected for in an analysis.
+Note that the Wikipedia link to lurking variable redirects to confounding.
 A difficulty often also arises where the third factor, though fundamentally different from A and B, is so closely related to A and/or B as to be confused with them or very difficult to scientifically disentangle from them (see Example 4).